asileayuba/asileayuba/README.md

 Web developer || AI
 -------------------

 My journey began with building web applications, including a portfolio site using Node.js Express and MySQL.
-As a student in Power Learn Project Africa, I’m developing skills in software engineering, web technologies, and database management while leading my group.
-Currently, I'm expanding into AI, focusing on Python and Generative AI.
+As a student in Power Learn Project Africa, I’m developing skills in software engineering, web technologies, and database management.
+Currently, I'm expanding into AI, focusing on Python and AI.
 My goal is to become an AI Engineer, bridging my aerospace background with AI-driven solutions.

 *   🌍  I'm based in Nigeria
 *   🖥️  See my portfolio at [My Portfolio](http://asile-portfolio.vercel.app/)